signal/agathon/README.md

 ## Usage

 Just startup your J2EE container.
-To quickly see it in action, run with embedded Tomcat:
+To quickly see it in action, run with embedded Jetty from your IDE or run with mvn-tomcat:

-    mvn tomcat:run -Dcom.brighttag.agathon.cassandra_id=1 -Dcom.brighttag.agathon.database=fake
+    mvn tomcat:run -Dmaven.tomcat.port=8094 -Dmaven.tomcat.path=/ -Dcom.brighttag.agathon.database=fake

 Now you need to tell the Agathon app about your Cassandra instances.
-At minimum, this must include the Cassandra coprocess instance (i.e., the ID given as a system property).

-    curl -v -HContent-Type:application/json -XPOST "http://localhost:8080/agathon/instances" -d \
+    curl -v -HContent-Type:application/json -XPOST "http://localhost:8094/instances" -d \
-      '{"id":"1","datacenter":"us-east","rack":"1a","token":1234,"hostname":"cass01ea1"}'
+      '{"id":"1","datacenter":"us-east","rack":"1a","hostname":"cass01ea1","publicIpAddress":"1.1.1.1"}'

 ## REST API

 ### Cassandra Configuration

-* Get the set of seeds for the coprocess: `GET /seeds`
+* Get the set of seeds: `GET /seeds`
-* Get the initial token for the coprocess: `GET /token`

-#### Get the set of seeds for the coprocess
+#### Get the set of seeds

     GET /seeds

 The server will reply with a comma-separated set of seed hosts.

     cass02ea1,cass01we1,cass02we1

-#### Get the initial token for the coprocess

-    GET /token

-The server will reply with the initial token.

-    1808575600

 ### Cassandra Instance Record Management